-- Press the Menu button in the top right corner and choose More Tools > Clear browsing data.
+- Press the Menu button in the top right corner, choose More Tools and click on Clear browsing data.

 - When Clear browsing data tab opens in Obliterate the following items from select the beginning of time option.

-- Click Clear browsing data button and wait for Chrome to clear the cache.
+- Click the Clear browsing data button and wait for Chrome to clear the cache.

 - After doing that, restart the browser and check if the problem is resolved.

-Err_spdy_protocol_error message can prevent you from accessing your favorite websites, but as you can see, this error can be solved by changing your antivirus configuration.
-If that doesn’t help, feel free to try any other solution from this article.
+Err spdy protocol error message can prevent you from accessing your favorite websites, but as you can see, this error can be solved by following the steps described in this article.